proinsias/proinsias.github.io/_posts/2020/2020-03-04-Mac-Use-Touch-ID-to-Authenticate-Sudo-Commands.md

 ---
 layout: single
-title: "Mac: Use Touch ID to Authenticate Sudo Commands"
+title: 'Mac: Use Touch ID to Authenticate Sudo Commands'
 date: 2020-03-04 10:00
 modified: 2020-03-04 10:00
 categories: til
 tags:
     - mac
     - til
     - sudo
 ---

 On newer MacBook Pros, you can add Touch ID as an acceptable method of authenticating sudo commands.
 This is done by editing the `/etc/pam.d/sudo` file:

 ```bash
 $ cat /etc/pam.d/sudo